| | | | | |

 Jump directly to what you’re looking for:

 This guide covers ProDeskSim’s full product range – from their core throttle overlays for Boeing and Airbus aircraft through to the newer standalone panels like the FMC CDU.
-I’ll break down the flagship products, what the community thinks of the build quality, and where the real value sits across their price range.
+Covered here: the flagship products, what community reviews actually say about build quality, and where the value sits across the range.

 Why ProDeskSim?